Incitatus23/NHL-Database-Prep/README.md

 # NHL-Database-Prep
-#Data cleaning and prep for mini NHL database in postgresSQL.
+#Data cleaning and prep for mini NHL database in postgreSQL.